Murder of Carol Stuart: Confession

 By early winter, the identity of the person who had murdered Carol Stuart and her unborn child had become an open secret.
-An analysis by the Boston Globe found that at least 33 people knew or suspected the truth by the end of 1989.
+An analysis by the Boston Globe found that at least 33 people figured out or suspected the truth by the end of 1989.

 Shortly after the new year, a group of Stuart siblings decided to meet with Charles's lawyer, Jack Dawley, so that Matthew Stuart, the youngest brother, could tell him what he was about to tell the police: the carjacking story was a hoax.
 On the evening of January 3, 1990, Matthew told the Boston police's homicide unit what he knew.

-Matthew said that in mid-October, Charles had asked for his help with an insurance fraud scam where Matthew would "steal" Carol's jewelry from the Stuarts' house, and Charles would file an insurance claim.
-When that plan went awry, Matthew said Charles asked him to help with a new plan: They would rendezvous in Mission Hill on October 23 late at night, and Charles would throw a bag through the window of Matthew's car.
-Charles promised to pay Matthew $10,000 to get rid of the bag.
+Matthew said that in mid-October, Charles had asked for his help with an insurance fraud scam where Matthew would "steal" Carol's jewelry from the Stuarts' house, and Charles would disguise the theft as a burglary and file a false insurance claim.
+When that plan went awry, Matthew said Charles asked him to help with a new plan: Charles told Matthew that he would stage a false holdup.
+They would afterwards rendezvous in Mission Hill on October 23 late at night, and Charles would throw a bag through the window of Matthew's car.
+Charles promised to pay Matthew $10,000 to get rid of the bag, which he would claim to the insurance company had been stolen.
 Matthew said he saw something slumped next to Charles in the passenger seat of Charles's car but could not make out what it was because the street was poorly lit.

 After Charles threw Matthew the bag, which turned out to be Carol's Gucci purse, Matthew said he hid the purse temporarily in the Stuart family home.
-He asked his best friend, John "Jack" McMahon, to help him throw Carol's purse, a .38 revolver, her engagement ring and wallet off the Dizzy Bridge in their hometown of Revere, Massachusetts.
+After discovering a .38 revolver, her engagement ring, and wallet, he asked his best friend, John "Jack" McMahon, to check the gun to see if it had been fired.
+When McMahon revealed that the gun had been fired three times, they panicked and threw Carol's purse off the Dizzy Bridge into the Pine River in their hometown of Revere, Massachusetts.
 Most of the items were later recovered by police.

-Matthew claimed, and would continue to insist, that he did not know Charles intended to kill his pregnant wife.
-He also said that he did not know Carol had been murdered until he saw it reported on television the following day.
+Matthew claimed, and would continue to insist for the remainder of his life, that he did not know Charles intended to kill his pregnant wife.
+He also said that he did not know Carol had been murdered until he saw it reported on the television news the following day.